 - 40% of organisations surveyed predict a growth in project size, and 34% expect project budgets to grow over the next three years.

 - More than half of organisations expressed concern over the perceived impact of political uncertainty in the UK.

 - A third of organisations cited skills and capability shortages as a potential barrier to the future of project management growth and it’s potential contribution to the UK economy.

 It is expected that the report not only highlights the contribution of the project management profession, but also highlights the impact of the profession across many industry sectors and the challenges to overcome.
 From providing this level of understanding it’s aim is to generate debate and take the profession to the next stage of its evolution.

-A full copy of the report can be downloaded here.
+Download a full copy of the APM report here.

 About the APM

 The APM is largest professional body of its kind.
 It has over 28,000 individual members and over 500 organisations participating in the Corporate Partnership Programme.
 It gained it’s chartered status in 2017 and announced its first chartered project professionals in 2018.

 Provek is a leading APM-accredited training provider that offers both public and in-house corporate training programmes for the range of APM qualifications, including specialist support for PPQ, RPP and ChPP.